 We are a Mandatory Feed-in Tariff Licensee and as a result We are obliged to accept a request for Feed-in Tariff Payments from You if You own an Accredited Feed-in Tariff Installation.
 For further information please visit http://www.sse.co.uk/BeingGreen/FeedInTariff

 The Feed-In Tariff (FIT) scheme is an environmental programme aimed at promoting widespread uptake of a range of small-scale low carbon electricity generation technologies.
-The FIT scheme requires certain Licensed Electricity Suppliers to pay fixed tariffs to micro and small renewable and micro CHP generators for electricity generated and exported to the National Grid.
+The FIT scheme requires certain Licensed Electricity Suppliers to pay fixed tariffs to micro and small renewable and micro Combined Heat & Power (CHP) generators for electricity generated and exported to the National Grid.

 The FIT scheme policy and tariff rates are set by the Department of Energy and Climate Change (DECC), but the scheme is administered by FIT Licensees and Ofgem.